MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding-SDK.md

 [SceneUnderstanding SDK](https://www.nuget.org/packages/Microsoft.MixedReality.SceneUnderstanding/)

 Before you begin please note that the SDK runs on top of the UWP, and requires Windows SDK version 18362 or higher.
+If you are using the SDK in a Unity project, please use [NuGet for Unity](https://github.com/GlitchEnzo/NuGetForUnity) to install the package into your project.

+## Conceptual Overview

 ### The Scene